-Visit These Portland Haunted Houses for Halloween Pregaming
+Visit These Portland Haunted Houses For Halloween Pregaming

 Halloween may still be a ways off, but spiritually, we’re already there.
 And what better way to celebrate than by immersing yourself in a haunted house?
-Whether you want to greet the season by getting lost inside the stuff of nightmares or braving the hallways of a ghostly manor, the right haunted house is out there for your particular spectral needs.
-Here are seven haunted houses in and around Portland where you can get your spook on.
+Whether you want to greet the season by getting lost inside the stuff of nightmares or by braving the hallways of a ghostly manor, the right haunted house is out there for your particular spectral needs.
+Here are several haunted houses in and around Portland where you can get your spook on.
 Most locations are recommended for people over the age of 13, with a couple exceptions; check websites for dates and times.

 In Portland